 There are also other types of income that do not have to be counted as income in this calculation.
 Included in this category are scholarships, grants, loans, and withdrawals from a 529 college savings plan as long as it’s owned by the parent or student.

-Earning work-study income will not reduce eligibility to receive financial aid because as stated before there are no income limits to submitting a FAFSA.
-If you are awarded work-study this is just another type of need-based financial aid that is part of an entire financial aid award package.
+Earning work-study income will not reduce eligibility to receive financial aid.
+If you are awarded work-study, this is just another type of need-based financial aid that is part of an entire financial aid award package.
 Since work-study packages will only allow you to make up to a certain amount of money, which will be stated on your award letter, you will only be able to work and be paid up until those funds run out.
 Your work-study income will be considered taxable and will need to be claimed during tax time with the IRS.
 You will not have to list it as income on your FAFSA even though you have to file it with the IRS.

 Founded by recognized university leaders, Edmit provides personalized insights and advice to help families find colleges that meet their academic goals and are within their financial means.
 Families that use Edmit make smarter college choices leading to less debt and better earnings outcomes, saving thousands of dollars.